DavidFricker/web-request-routing/README.md

 });
 ```

-## Request refernce
+## Request class reference

 #### getMethod
 Getter method for the HTTP request method
 returns `string` HTTP request method

 #### getUrlElements
 Fetch a single part of the path or all in the form of an array.
 To fetch all parts in an array supply no arguments.
-To fetch a single part supply the numeric index of the expected possition of the part starting from zero.
+To fetch a single part supply the numeric index of the expected position of the part starting from zero.
 The path elements are split around '/'.

 For example, the `Request` object for the URI `/path/to/page` would return the string 'to' when calling `getUrlElements(1)`.